Making Content Accessible

 # ...

 The zoom factor is supposed to multiply all CSS sizes, so we’ll need access to it during layout.
-There’s a few ways to do this, but one easy way is just to pass it as a parameter to layout for DocumentLayout:
+There are a few ways to do this, but one easy way is just to pass it as a parameter to layout for DocumentLayout:

 class DocumentLayout: